 1. Hashtags are important, use the right ones

-“Choose the wrong tags, and you’re telling the world that you’re a 13-year-old girls who loves hello kitty and pumpkin spice lattes,” according to Regan Hoffman who wrote this article about popular instagram food tags.
+“Choose the wrong tags, and you’re telling the world that you’re a 13-year-old girls who loves hello kitty and pumpkin spice lattes,” according to Regan Hofman who writes on First We Feast.

 If you’d like to engage with a more travel focused community, read this article to find out the different travel hashtags you can use across your social media channels.

 For those who are curious, TrekkSoft has a hashtag too.
 We love the outdoors and getting ourselves right in the middle of all the action.
 So, here’s a hashtag to celebrate it all - #tothelifestyle.

 2. Instagram is your best friend, it was made for tours like yours

 Just look up #foodporn on Instagram and wait for your brain to catch up with your tummy.
 Look up #travel or #wanderlust and be blown away by some amazing sights and views from travellers all over the world.

 What I’m trying to say is this - Instagram was made for tours that overwhelm your senses, like your food and wine tour.
 It’s a great platform to share tantalising images to your followers and inspire them to travel to your part of the world on their next vacation.
 Who knows, they might even book a tour or two with you.

 3. Work with the right food and travel bloggers

 The internet is a wonderful economy, with a lot of very talented people offering their services, including writing great reviews and getting your products known by many.
 However, there are a few things you should look out for before collaborating with a blogger.

 For one, find out how credible the blog is and how many viewers the blog gets each month.
 That’s a good way to measure how successful your collaboration will turn out.
 From a practical standpoint, ask for a screenshot for these numbers.